kragen/derctuo/markdown/cmg-walker.md

 themselves.
 It would be interesting to do something similar using CMGs.

-The idea is that you'd have something like an opaque, matte tetrahedron with rounded corners, or perhaps some more irregular shape, of a few hundred mm in diameter, mostly made of some very light material; however, inside of it would be hidden two or more gimbaled
+The idea is that you’d have something like an opaque, matte tetrahedron with rounded corners, or perhaps some more irregular shape, of a few hundred mm in diameter, mostly made of some very light material; however, inside of it would be hidden two or more gimbaled